 Learning at the Museum

-All students will take three courses taught by staff of the Wien Museum, with a focus on practical and theoretical work in museums today.
-Students will learn about museum work, from curatorial research, to creating educational programs, to marketing and fundraising.
-The courses are structured around hands-on projects, providing students with valuable skills for their future museum careers.
+All students will take courses taught by staff of the Wien Museum, with a focus on practical work in museums today.
+Students will learn about every aspect of museum operations, from curatorial research, to creating educational programs, to marketing and fundraising.
+The courses are structured around hands-on projects and independent museum work, providing students with valuable skills for their future museum careers.
+Courses include:

 Learning at the University

 The program combines practical training with CEU’s student experience, offering research driven and public-facing university education to a new generation of museum workers.
-Students pursue two years of coursework from the Department‘s interdisciplinary curriculum in historical studies, ranging from late antiquity to the present.
-They develop expertise in the field of their own interest, working closely with faculty to apply this knowledge in the museum world and engage different audiences.
+Students study the history and theory of museums and other memory institutions and pursue two years of elective coursework from the Department‘s interdisciplinary curriculum in historical studies, ranging from late antiquity to the present.
+Students can specialize in any period of history, focus on specific regions, or deepen their understanding of particular topics in the study of the past and their expressions in art, scholarship, and public discourse.
+They develop expertise in the field of their own interest, working closely with expert faculty to apply this knowledge in the museum world and engage different audiences.
+Courses include: